 Share a well-told story about your life – be funny or sad but, above all, be compelling and memorable.
 The more concise details that you can add to your personal statement, the better it will be.
 Consider sharing your triumphs and fears, your motivation to study medicine based on your father’s illness, your long-term desire to study law to right wrongs experienced or witnessed by your family or your interest in robotics or AI research.
 Be personal and unique.

 3. Share your motivation and your dreams but be brief.

 Be crisp in writing about yourself.
 Use strong verbs and avoid hackneyed phrases, such as “the experience opened my eyes” or “to make a long story short.”
 Write as if you were speaking directly to the reader and make each word count.
 Do not use a thesaurus in hopes of upgrading every other word in your essay because that can make the flow of ideas awkward and will not appear to be written in your own voice and style.
 Given the large number of applications received by most schools today, the admissions committee reader will appreciate a succinct, well-written story to introduce your candidacy.
 Focus on your dreams as if you only had a few minutes to convince the reader of your value to their program – because that is the truth.
 Make these moments count.

 Alternatively, schools that request a statement of purpose format want you to tell them about your reasons for pursuing this field of study and your long-term goals in the field.
-This is the time to show your academic background and professional experience in this specific field.
+A statement of purpose is more formal and academic, as it is supposed to show your academic background and professional experience in this specific field.

 1. Tell the reader why you want to pursue this graduate degree.